-- Of safety in DDAT schools.
+- Of safety in the Trust.

 - Where people feel confident with raising concerns.

 - Free from bullying.

 - Of visible leadership.

 - Of valuing staff.

 - Of reflective practice.

-By providing a clear procedure for mediating and resolving cases, as outlined in section 9, the Trust will ensure that all cases are efficiently handled.
+By providing a clear procedure for mediating and resolving cases, as outlined in the Procedure section of this policy, the Trust will ensure that all cases are efficiently handled.
 This procedure includes:

 - How to raise and report concerns.

-- How investigations will be conducted.
+- · How investigations will be conducted.

-- How the school will mediate and resolve disputes.
+- How the Trust will mediate and resolve disputes.